56DataLabs/56DataLabs/README.md

 - 👋 Hi, I’m @deveca-dev
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
-Swift
+Swift, JavaScript, Node, React
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... collab[at]deveca[dot]dev